ONSdigital/blaise-nisra-case-mover/README.md

-# blaise-nisra-case-mover
+# Blaise Nisra Case Mover

 [![codecov](https://codecov.io/gh/ONSdigital/blaise-nisra-case-mover/branch/main/graph/badge.svg)](https://codecov.io/gh/ONSdigital/blaise-nisra-case-mover)

 NISRA host an online Blaise web collection solution on our behalf.
 They periodically upload the results to an SFTP server.

-This service downloads the data from the SFTP and re-uploads it to a GCP storage bucket, other services will then pickup this data for further processing.
+This service downloads the data from the SFTP and re-uploads it to a GCP storage bucket, then calls the [Blaise Rest API](https://github.com/ONSdigital/blaise-api-rest) which will then pickup this data for further processing.

-The service can be configured to process data at instrument level or survey level (will process all survey instruments found) via the yaml file.
-The example yamls in the templates folder are of kind cron so the service can be configured to run on a cron schedule.

-### Run Locally
+### Setup for Local development

 Create a .env file with the following environment variables: